awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 If you wish to add more tags at a later date you can either update your lambda in the console or update the CloudFormation Parameters.
 You can see your tags in the bonus section at the bottom of this page.
 {{% /notice %}}

-## Test Lamda Function
+## Test Lambda Function
-Now you have deployed the cloudformation then you can test your lambda to get your first set of data in Amazon S3.
+Now you have deployed the CloudFormation then you can test your lambda to get your first set of data in Amazon S3.

 1. To test your lambda function click **Test**